I5UCC/VRCThumbParamsOSC/README.md

 # VRCThumbParamsOSC
-VRChat OSC program that makes Valve Index and Oculus Touch controller thumb positions and Trigger values accessible in Avatar V3 Parameters.
+OSC program that makes SteamVR controller thumb positions and Trigger values accessible in Avatar V3 Parameters.

 ## Use